Opening Up to Innovation

 There's something to be said about this approach.
 In many ways, it's simply being willing to unlearn in order to learn.
 What gets in the way of us learning is our previous experiences which can cloud the opportunities in front of us.

 Being open to learning, whether that be listening to someone else's point of view, not judging and allowing people to communicate their messages in its entirety takes patience. but increases our learning experience.

-I've got a kooky theory that I've been testing for years on a way that to be open to different views.
-Years ago I noticed that a colleague would always have her mouth open when she was listening to someone talk to her in a conversation.
+I've got a kooky theory that I've been testing for years on a way that we can be more open to different views.
+Years ago, I noticed that a colleague would always have her mouth open when she was listening to someone talk to her in a conversation.
 When I originally started to watch her, I was fascinated.
 Was it because her jaw was tired?
 Did she like to let the air cool her mouth down?
 Was she waiting to say something?

-I started to realise that in fact what was happening, was that I was less likely to make a judgement on what someone was talking about, or a judgement on the person themselves.
-So with continued experimentation I would use this open mouth technique when listening to other peoples points of view and differing perspectives.
+I started to realise that, in fact, what was happening, was that I was less likely to make a judgment on what someone was talking about, or a judgment on the person themselves.
+So, with continued experimentation I would use this open mouth technique when listening to other people’s points of view and differing perspectives.

 If I found myself started to judge before letting people complete, I'd realise that my mouth was closed.

 Months later, I bumped in to my colleague, and not being shy of asking unusual questions, I asked her about my observation.
 “Did you know that when you listen. you have your mouth slightly open?”
 No, she wasn't aware of her quirk.
 As I started to share my theory with her, she could start to see some of the merits in it.